TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 	- We may find instead of using out of the box blazor components everything need building ontop of basic html elements
 	- I expect they can do it but we may be careful of @bind-RadioListValueToSet="@LHB_FavouriteCharacterFormModel.FavouriteCharacterId"
 		- if it needs FavouriteCharacterId for nojs
+- if having pure blazor pages, we will need a different way of passing them data when js is disabled, or they will need to redirect to an mvc page that can handle it.
+	- not seemed to be able to change a value in the state and have it affect the blazor pages, but potentially a shared stateful service could work
 # Trouble Shooting
 - if assembled files break try deleting them and then starting not rebuilding.
 - blazor not detecting any components! - restarted visual studio i was running two instances for comparison